OpenDataology/website/content/en/docs/distributions/azure/azureMySQL.md

 Table of contents:

 1. Create an Azure database for MySQL
-2. Deploy Kubeflow to use the Azure metadata overlay
+2. Deploy OpenDataology to use the Azure metadata overlay
-3. Update Kubeflow resources
+3. Update OpenDataology resources

 # Create an Azure database for MySQL